kort1k/ieee_ml/README.md

 Install with MacOS: See Mac_README.MD

 This process installs several python and tensorflow packages using pip command or docker command.
 For this you need internet connection.
 Also you should download the repo as the repo has local data so that the program can be run without needing network connection to get the data.
+Please make sure that you can run these programs from Jupyter notebook.

  ***********************************************************************************************
  You ***MUST*** complete the install process and downloading of course materials before coming to the Day *1* of workshop .